w3c/wai-arrm/content/user-experience.md

 ### End user persona: Ilya, a senior staff member who is blind
 @@update with new User Story}}
 Ilya is blind and uses a screen reader (speech-to-text software) and keyboard to navigate web pages.
 She uses websites daily for research and financial transactions.
-This design <s>checkpoint</s>activity ensures she isn't confused by an unexpected behaviour, i.e., when her keyboard focus lands on a button for the first time and content is announced automatically or the button automatically opens another page.
+This design task ensures she isn't confused by an unexpected behaviour, i.e., when her keyboard focus lands on a button for the first time and content is announced automatically or the button automatically opens another page.

-The intent of the <s>checkpoint</s>activity is to ensure that functionality is predictable as visitors navigate their way through a document.
+The intent of the task is to ensure that functionality is predictable as visitors navigate their way through a document.

-This <s>checkpoint</s>activity helps people with visual disabilities, cognitive limitations, and motor impairments by reducing the chance that a change of context will occur unexpectedly.
+This task helps people with visual disabilities, cognitive limitations, and motor impairments by reducing the chance that a change of context will occur unexpectedly.

-Read [Ilya's full story](https://www.w3.org/WAI/people-use-web/user-stories/#accountant)@@update with new User Story}} and learn about other design <s>checkpoint</s>activities that benefit users like her.
+Read [Ilya's full story](https://www.w3.org/WAI/people-use-web/user-stories/#accountant)@@update with new User Story}} and learn about other design task that benefit users like her.

 ### Resources